Wyam2/wyam/CONTRIBUTING.md

 # Updating Documentation

 Making updates to the Wyam documentation is just as helpful as writing code (if not more helpful).
-The Wyam documentation exists in the [Wyam.Web repository](https://github.com/Wyamio/Wyam.Web).
-Fork and clone the repository as you would the main code repository, but make any changes in the `master` branch.
+The Wyam documentation exists in the [docs repository](https://github.com/Wyam2/docs).
+Fork and clone the repository as you would the main code repository, but make any changes in the `main` branch.
 Submit your changes as a pull request.
 Once it's accepted, the site will automatically rebuild and redeploy.

 # License
-By contributing to Wyam, you assert that:
+By contributing to Wyam2, you assert that:

 * The contribution is your own original work.
 * You have the right to assign the copyright for the work (it is not owned by your employer, or you have been given copyright assignment in writing).